diku-dk/SFaaSOnOrleans/README.md

 Your client program offers an HTTP server so you can perform basic operations in your SFaaS platform.

-To register a function, submit a POST request (http://localhost:5244/register) with the following payload:
+To register a simple function, submit a POST request (http://localhost:5244/register) with the following payload:
 ```
 {
     "FunctionName": "AddNumbers",